indianbread/af-helper-terminal-app/documentation/development-log.md

 Some of the bugs were identified as I was executing the manual testing plan.
 I picked up another error when briefly testing the add medication method but due to time constraints I will not address this error yet.
 I may go back to the code and fix this error after I complete the required documentation components.
 I have run the rubocop gem to fix the styling of the code.

+# Friday 6th September, 2019 #
+I have implemented the final feature, which is the ability to add a medication for a patient and write this to file.
+I accomplished this by writing the medication to a different file.
+I have not tested the possibility of what will happen if I add a medication for the same patient more than once due to time constraints.